kschweiger/TDDIntroduction/markdown/the_basics.md

 @pytest.mark.parametrize("v1, v2", [(2, 6), (1, 2), (1.2, 3.2)])
 ```

-This decorator results in three test (since the list contains 3 tuples).
+This decorator results in three tests (since the list contains 3 tuples).
+Here one could argue, that the result should also be a paramter so we can actually see if the class behaves as we expect since our class methods are basically only wrappers for the usual python behaviors for `+`, `-`, `*` and `/`.
+For the sake of keeping this example simple, we will not do that.
 Let's add this to the tests:

 ```
 from calculator import Calculator